Skip to main content

 Your guinea pigs' health: what to look out for

-Watch our video on how to health check them, what to look out for and how to clip their nails below.
+Watch our video on how to health check them, signs to spot and how to clip their nails.

 How to health check your guinea pig

-Ideally, bring your guinea pigs indoors for this and sit them on a towel so they are comfy.
+Ideally, bring your guinea pigs indoors for this and sit them on a towel so they’re comfy.

 Weight

-Adult males will usually weigh between 800-1200g, females 800-1000g.
+Adult males will usually weigh between 800-1200g, and females 800-1000g.
 Use some small scales, like kitchen scales to monitor their weight.
-Use the PFMA size-o-meter to help with visually checking their size.
+The UK Pet Food size-o-meter can help with visually checking their size.

 Eyes